Totyxd/express-route-handlers/README.md

 - Uses REST architecture.

 - It's the SAME API than the one contained in the rep music-archive-API, but this one uses Express.JS for route handlers to avoid boilerplate code and to start practicing how real servers are coded.
-It also uses some helper functions that are meant to be used with specific endpoints.
+It also uses some modularized functions that are meant to be used with specific endpoints.

-- The number of endpoints handled by this API is minor than the number handled by the previous version.
-This was done to focus on the most important ones.

 - It's a web API server but it doesn't use a real database.
+The folder "seeds" contains jsons that act as if they were databases, simulating db relationships.

 - Manages requests dynamically, and can perform CRUD.